johnoltman65/commerce_migrate/commerce_migrate_ubercart/README.txt

   importing products.
 And make sure there are no products before importing products as well, because existing line items or product reference fields that have references to products will cause product deletion to fail.
+* You need to choose whether you're going to assign UIDs ownership on incoming products, product display nodes, orders, and customer profiles.
+If you want to do so, then the users need to exist in the system (This would normally be a self-upgrade from the ubercart site, or an upgraded site that we're now pulling the store into.)
 * Visit /admin/content/migrate/ubercart_migration_options to set the options for your import.
 You need to tell it where the source database and files are.
 * If you want the URL aliases (paths) set on Ubercart product nodes to become